natalyineu/saas/README.md

 ## Deployment Structure

-The project is configured to:
+The project is configured for deployment to Vercel with:
+- Production builds created with `npm run build`
-- Build from the `/ai` directory
+- Output directory set to `.next`
-- Deploy to the root domain (no `/ai` path in URLs)
+- Automatic redirects configured in vercel.json

 ## Development